Vauxhall Insignia (2008-2017) Review

 Used Vauxhall Insignia (2008-2017) Review Front Side View

 It was way back in 2009 that Euro NCAP crash-tested this generation of Insignia.
 The results shouldn’t be compared to more modern cars, as the tests have undergone a decade of (more stringent) evolution since then, but it’s still fairly reassuring that the car scored 94% for adult occupant protection and 79% for child occupant protection.
-Safety assist was pretty good on 71%, although pedestrian protection was a woeful 40% even then.
+Safety assist was pretty good at 71%, although pedestrian protection was a woeful 40% even then.
 We dread to think what the score would be if it were tested to today’s standard.

 "Low emissions are a by-product of good fuel economy.
 And company car drivers love them as it means less tax to pay."